Interior (Degas): Background

-Degas painted Interior at a time when his growing commitment to Realism had led him away from his earlier preoccupation with historical subjects such as Sémiramis Building Babylon (1860–1862), Young Spartans Exercising (ca.1860), and the painting which marked his Salon debut, Scene of War in the Middle Ages (1865).
+Degas painted Interior at a time when his growing commitment to Realism had led him away from his earlier preoccupation with historical subjects such as Sémiramis Building Babylon (1860–1862), Young Spartans Exercising (ca.1860), and the painting that marked his Salon debut, Scene of War in the Middle Ages (1865).
 His new direction was apparent by the time he exhibited Scene from the Steeplechase: The Fallen Jockey, which depicted a contemporary scene, in the Salon of 1866.
 Degas probably intended to submit Interior for exhibition in the Salon of 1869, but it was not shown publicly until June 1905, when it was displayed at Galerie Durand-Ruel in Paris.

 Degas referred to the work in 1897 as "mon tableau de genre" ("my genre painting"), which suggests that he considered the painting anomalous among his works.

 Interpretation

 Interior has been described as "the most theatrical of all Degas's compositions of modern life".
-Art historians have written of the work's "distinctly stage-managed character: items are arranged as if they are props, while the dramatic lighting increases the impression that a play is being enacted ...
+Art historians have written of the work's "distinctly stage-managed character: items are arranged as if they are props, while the dramatic lighting increases the impression that a play is being enacted....
 In addition to the mysterious subject-matter, this stage-like effect is presumably one of the chief reasons why scholars have repeatedly tried to identify a literary source for the painting."
 Various Naturalist novels have been put forward for consideration.
-Georges Rivière, a friend of the Impressionists, first suggested Louis Edmond Duranty's novel, the Struggle of Francoise Duquesnoy, as a source; the idea was accepted by R.H.
-Wilenski and others but found unsatisfactory by Duranty experts.
+Georges Rivière, a friend of the Impressionists, first suggested Louis Edmond Duranty's novel, The Struggle of Françoise Duquesnoy, as a source; the idea was accepted by R. H. Wilenski and others but found unsatisfactory by Duranty experts.
 Later, a scene within Émile Zola's Madeleine Férat was identified as matching the elements of Degas's painting in several particulars—but while the narrow bed and the round table corresponded, the position of the figures relative to each other did not.

-In 1976, art historian Theodore Reff published his conjecture that Interior depicts a scene from Zola's novel Thérèse Raquin.
+In 1976, art historian Theodore Reff published his conjecture that "the most important, but perhaps not the only literary source for Interior" was Zola's novel Thérèse Raquin.
 This idea has been widely, but not universally, accepted by other scholars.

 Thérèse Raquin, published in 1867, tells the story of a young orphan whose aunt has forced her to marry her sickly son, Camille Raquin.
 Thérèse enters into an affair with one of Camille's friends, Laurent, and the two carry out a plot to murder Camille, staging the death to look like an accident.
 Later, on their wedding night, Thérèse and Laurent find their relationship poisoned by guilt.

 The passage that has been deemed to correspond closely to the scene depicted by Degas occurs at the beginning of Chapter 21 of Zola's novel:

 Laurent carefully closed the door behind him and remained there a moment, leaning against it, staring into the room with an anxious, confused expression.